josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/♻️_Re_Recommendations/👾_one_man_can_never_be_our_hero.md

 > **How often, and in what contexts, did British political language after 7 October personify or feminise Israel while Palestinian women remained linguistically submerged within the category of civilians?**

 That should be answered by collecting the speeches and statements rather than assumed in advance.

+> “I am not your Jewish womanhood to save, to protect, or to use 1000 lb payloads to ‘defend’.”

 ---